incremental-design/app-stencils/packages/vue3/component-base/README.md

 - If you want to make your UI component focusable, you not only need to add the `isFocusable` prop, but also the `isPressable` and `isHoverable` prop to the base component.

-- If you want to make your UI component snappable, you not only need to add the `isSnappable` prop, but also the `isDraggable`, `isPressable` and `isHoverable` props to the base component.

 This is by design.
 Each prop is a flag: its presence enables the corresponding affordance.
 Its absence disables it.
 If you omit a dependent affordance, the base component will still handle its corresponding user interactions.
 It just won't update your markup's state or appearance in response.
 While this isn't usually the behavior you want, sometimes it can be very useful.
 For example:

-- You add the `isDraggable` prop to the base component, but omit the `isPressable` and `isHoverable` props, because you want your UI component to follow your mouse or fingertip when you press it, without changing its appearance when it is hovered or pressed.
+- You add the `isSlideable` prop to the base component, but omit the `isPressable` and `isHoverable` props, because you want the contents of your UI component to follow your mouse or fingertip when you press it, but you don't want the UI component to change its appearance when it is hovered or pressed.

 - You add the `isToggleable` prop to the base component, but omit the `isPressable` and `isHoverable` props, because you want your UI component to change its appearance when you toggle it, even as it maintains the same appearance when you hover on or press it.